Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Covers

-We return to the general setting.
+\begin{rem} A similar result holds for the existential fragment $\SELk$ of $\Lk$.
+In fact, as proved in the forthcoming~\cite{ALR23}, for any of the three resource-indexed arboreal covers of $\CS$ by $\C$ in Example~\ref{indarbcovex} we have $\As \eqSELk \Bs$ $\IFF$ $\As \eqdCk \Bs$. \end{rem} We return to the general setting.
 Given a resource-indexed arboreal cover of $\E$ by $\C$, we know by comonadicity that for each $k$, $\C_k$ is isomorphic to the Eilenberg-Moore category of coalgebras for the comonad $G_k$.
 For each object $a$ of $\E$, we can ask if it carries a $G_k$-coalgebra structure; that is, whether there is a morphism $\alpha\colon a \to G_k a$ satisfying the $G_k$-coalgebra conditions.
 Moreover, we can ask for the \emph{least} $k$ such that this is the case.
 We call this the \emph{coalgebra number} of $a$.

 The intuition behind this, as explained in \cite{abramsky2017pebbling,AS2021}, is that the resource parameter is bounding access to the structure, meaning that the lower the value of $k$, the more difficult it is to have a morphism in $\E$ with codomain $G_k a$.
 So the least $k$ for which this \emph{is} possible is a significant invariant of the structure.
 This intuition is born out by the following result from \cite{abramsky2017pebbling,AS2021}. \begin{thm} The following statements hold: \begin{enumerate}[label=(\alph*)] \item For the Ehrenfeucht-\Fraisse~comonad, the coalgebra number of $\As$ corresponds precisely to the \emph{tree-depth} of $\As$. \item For the pebbling comonad, the coalgebra number of $\As$ corresponds precisely to the \emph{tree-width} of $\As$. \item For the modal comonad, the coalgebra number of $\As$ corresponds precisely to the \emph{modal unfolding depth} of $\As$. \end{enumerate} \end{thm} What underlies these results is the comonadicity of the arboreal covers, which means that the coalgebras are witnesses for the various forms of tree decompositions of structures in $\E$ corresponding to these combinatorial invariants.